Policy Name: Student Code of Conduct

 | Reporting Alleged Violations || Campus Safety and Security || Vice President, Campus Safety and Security || (315) 498-2478 || email@example.com |

 | Term || Definition |

 The Hearing Officer is charged with ensuring that the requirements of the policy are followed.
 He/She:

 - Supervises and facilitates residence life violations until case conclusion

 | Administrative Officer || The Administrative Officer is charged with ensuring that the requirements of the policy are followed.
 He/she: |

 1. Supervises the case from start to conclusion

 2. Identifies necessary preliminary procedures

-3. Conducts interviews
+3. Conducts interviews and/or hearings